 I've previously published posts that were based on my collection of magazine covers and print ads (e.g., "Print Ads w/Gay Vibe").
 I also have an extensive collection of postcards.
-Some of the best are freebies found in postcard racks at restaurants and bars that describe the zeitgayst of the time.
-This post looks at some of my favorites that I gathered between 1995-2001.
+Some of the best are freebies found in postcard racks at restaurants and bars that describe the zeitgeist of the time.
+This post looks at some of my favorites gathered between 1995-2001.
 So, let's begin our trip in my time capsule ...

-In the 1980's Uncle Charlie's was undoubtedly the most popular gay bar in New York City, but its popularity waned after Splash opened in the early '90's.
+In the 1980s Uncle Charlie's was undoubtedly the most popular gay bar in New York City, but its popularity waned after Splash opened in the early '90s.
 The bar had locations on 3rd Avenue in Murray Hill as well as on Greenwich Ave.
 Between 1990-1992 I lived in an apartment that was across the street from the Greenwich Ave. location.
-From my kitchen window I could watch who went in and out as well as observe an occasional catfight.
+From my kitchen window I could watch who went in and out as well as observe an occasional cat fight.

-I think this is one of the most beautiful postcards in my collection.
+This is one of the most beautiful postcards in my collection.
 It was for a benefit for Bailey House, which provides housing for homeless individuals with AIDS.
 It's located at the west end of Christopher St. near the West Side Highway.

-The very popular Food Bar opened in the early 1990's just as gay life in NYC was moving northward into Chelsea (Splash bar opened at about the same time).
+The very popular Food Bar opened in the early 1990s just as gay life in NYC was moving northward into Chelsea (Splash opened at about the same time).
 Located on 8th Avenue between 17th and 18th Streets, it closed in 2009.
 (A Chipotle is now there.)
 Candy Bar was another nearby restaurant, but it didn't meet with the same wild success as Food Bar.

 This was a great series of ads for Chanel for Men.
 Each had a scent packet on the back of the postcard.
-The only line of copy was in small type on the bottom of the card and said either, "If he wears nothing else" or "What should he wear?"
+The only line of copy was in small type on the bottom of the card and said either, "If he wears nothing else", or "What should he wear?"

 Ah, our Patti!
-At the time of this 1995 ad campaign LuPone was in her mid-40's.
-Careerwise, her stint on the ABC drama Life Goes On had ended a few years earlier and in 1994 she was unceremoniously fired by Andrew Lloyd Weber from the London production of Sunset Boulevard (before it came to Broadway).
+At the time of this 1995 ad campaign LuPone was in her mid-40s.
+Career wise, her stint on the ABC drama Life Goes On had ended a few years earlier, and in 1994 she was unceremoniously fired by Andrew Lloyd Weber from the London production of Sunset Boulevard (before it came to Broadway).

 Varla Jean Merman was a popular drag performer, who claimed to be the daughter of Ethel Merman and Ernest Borgnine.
 Besides having a great singing voice, Varla Jean was also known for being able to sing while spraying an entire can of string cheese into her mouth.
-She had a daytime job (as Jeffrey Roberson) in the creative department of ad agency Foote, Cone & Belding, where I also worked between 1995-2001.
+She had a daytime job (as Jeffrey Roberson) in the creative department of ad agency Foote, Cone & Belding, where I also worked (between 1995-2001).
 I remember seeing her perform at a number of company holiday parties.
 This postcard is promoting her 2001 Christmas concert at Town Hall, a benefit for God's Love We Deliver.

 This sexy postcard was an ad for a hair salon on West 16th St.

 The "Trocs" are a troupe of accomplished male dancers dressed as ballerinas.
 Each dancer has a wonderfully daffy Russian name.
-I saw them perform a number of times at the Joyce Theater in Chelsea (two doors down from Gym Bar).
+I saw them perform a number of times at the Joyce Theater in Chelsea (two doors up from Gym Bar).

 Here's something for the ladies, a lesbian dance party.
-It was held at the club Industria on Washington St. in the West Village and was a benefit for a show titled Vegas Girl.
+It was held at the club Industria on Washington St. in the West Village, and was a benefit for a show titled Vegas Girl.
 The party promoter also organized a regular women's event called Planetgirl.